mrkkrp/megaparsec-site/tutorials/fun-with-the-recovery-feature.md

-Here, it can only calculate arithmetic expressions, but if we were to design something more powerful, we could introduce more interesting operators to grab input from console, etc., but since our aim is to explore new parsing feature, this language will do.
+Here, it can only calculate arithmetic expressions, but if we were to design something more powerful, we could introduce more interesting operators to grab input from console, etc., but since our aim is to explore a new parsing feature, this language will do.

-First, we will write parser that can parse entire program in this language as list of ASTs representing equations.
+First, we will write a parser that can parse entire program in this language as list of ASTs representing equations.
 Then we will make it failure-tolerant in a way, so when it cannot parse particular equation, it does not stop, but continues its work until all input is analyzed.